SBA Loans: Current Interest Rates For January 2023

 How SBA 7(a) Rates & Fees Are Determined

 The lender sets your interest rate, but the SBA ensures that there is a maximum interest rate they can charge.
 The rate is determined by a base rate plus a small markup.
-Usually, the base rate is the WSJ prime rate, but lenders could use any of these base rates:
+Usually, the base rate is the Wall Street Journal prime rate, but lenders could use any of these base rates:

 - Prime Rate: The lowest rate banks set for lending.
-The most commonly used prime rate is published by the WSJ.
+The Wall Street Journal publishes the most commonly used prime rate.

 - One Month LIBOR + 3% Rate Adjustment: The London Inter-bank Offered Rate, a rate used for inter-bank lending in London.